animatedmax/spring-data-geode/src/main/markdown/index.md

 `override`.
 There is no harm in this behavior, since both the name and the definition are exactly the same.
-Of course, SDG can only accomplish this when SDG is able to find the existing `Index`, which is dependent on Apache Geode’s APIs.
+Of course, SDG can only accomplish this when SDG is able to find the existing `Index`, which is dependent on Apache Geode's APIs.
 If it cannot be found, nothing happens and a SDG `GemfireIndexException` is thrown that wraps the `IndexNameConflictException`.